ismaelbonato/cppPrimer5thEdition/Chapter_01/README.md

 *Write programs that contain the common errors discussed in the box on page 16.
 Familiarize yourself with the messages the compiler generates.*

+## 1.4.3.
+Reading an Unknown Number of Inputs

 ### [Exercise 1.16:](Exercise_16/Ex16.cpp)

 *Write your own version of a program that prints the sum of a set of integers read from cin.*

+## 1.4.4.
+The if Statement

 ### [Exercise 1.17:](Exercise_17/Ex17.cpp)